lukmanr/CLVPipelines/README.md

 ## Building and deploying the solution

-The solution includes KFP pipelines and KFP components.
-Before the pipelines can be run they have to be compiled and the solution's components need to be packaged in container images.
-The building and deploying of the solution has been automated using **Cloud Build**.
+The building and deploying of the solution components has been automated using **Cloud Build**.

 Refer to [README](/deploy/README.md) in the `/deploy` folder of this repo for the detailed deployment instructions.